 Non-Discrimination Statement

 This commitment enables the University to provide qualified individuals access to all academic and employment programs on the basis of demonstrated ability without regard to personal factors that are irrelevant to the program or job requirements involved.
-Members of the campus community may report concerns of discrimination involving employees (faculty, staff, third parties) to the Office of Employee Relations.
+Members of the campus community may report concerns of unlawful discrimination involving employees (faculty, staff, third parties) to the Office of Employee Relations.

 Complaints of Unlawful Discrimination

-What is Title XI
+What is Title IX

 If you believe you are a victim of unlawful discrimination or harassment based on sex (including pregnancy) or gender, please complete the Sexual Harassment and Misconduct (Title IX) Incident Reporting Form.